tomoleary/dino/applications/hyperelasticity/README.md

  `python training_runs.py`

  Note that these runs may take very long, and were all run on a cluster with 1TB of RAM.
 The data are assumed to be loaded from a subfolder in `data/`.
 If this was moved somewhere else I suggest using symbolic links, (e.g., in bash `ln -s /path/to/moved/data/ data/`).

+ When these runs finish they will output trained weights (as pickled dictionaries) to a folder `trained_weights/` within the `dino_training/` directory.

 ## 3. Evaluate the trained neural networks